hfp/libxs/README.md

 make clean
 ```

-Assuming the library is already built, one can install LIBXS into a certain location:
+For example, installing the library into a specific location (including some selection of statically generated Intel SSE3 kernels) looks like:

 ```
-make install PREFIX=/path/to/libxs-install
+make SSE=1 MNK="1 2 3 4 5" PREFIX=/path/to/libxs-install install
 make clean
 ```

-Performing `make install-minimal` omits to install the documentation under (`PREFIX/share/libxs`).
+Performing `make install-minimal` omits the documentation (`PREFIX/share/libxs`).

 # Tuning
 By default all supported host code paths are generated (with the compiler picking the one according to the feature bits of the host).
 Specifying a particular code path will not only save some time when generating the static code ("printing"), but also enable cross-compilation for a target that is different from the compiler's host.
 The build system allows to conveniently select the target system when invoking 'make': SSE=3 (in fact SSE!=0), AVX=1, AVX=2 (with FMA), and AVX=3 are supported.
 The latter is targeting the Intel Knights Landing processor family ("KNL") and future Intel Xeon processors using foundational Intel AVX-512 instructions (AVX-512F):